 Blogs can be written in first person.
 It is acceptable to refer to those as they would be referred to in casual conversation.
 Courtesy titles are permitted.

 YES: Dr. Barkman and I had a conversation about the class.
-Mr. Roulier gave us a tour of the Office of Communications.
+Mr. Hunter gave us a tour of the Office of Marketing.

 Board of Trustees